IBM/ar-resume-with-visual-recognition/README.md

 * **Artificial Intelligence Code Patterns**: Enjoyed this Code Pattern?
 Check out our other [AI Code Patterns](https://developer.ibm.com/code/technologies/artificial-intelligence/).
 * **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Code Pattern videos
 * **With Watson**: Want to take your Watson app to the next level?
 Looking to utilize Watson Brand assets?
 [Join the With Watson program](https://www.ibm.com/watson/with-watson/) to leverage exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.
+* **Offline image classification using Watson Visual Recognition and Core ML** [Visual Recognition Example](https://github.com/watson-developer-cloud/visual-recognition-coreml)

+# Troubleshooting
+* In order to start from scratch you need to delete the Watson Visual Recognition trained models, delete the data from the Cloudant database and delete the app to delete downloaded models.

 # Links